spm/spm/paper/paper.md

 ## Open development

 `SPM` was previously developed and tested using a private Subversion server within University College London.
-To enable community engagement in the future development of `SPM` and to increase transparency, development has recently moved to a public [Github repository](https://github.com/spm/spm). `SPM 25.01` is the first release of the software following the move to Github.
-The key advantages of using Github thus far have been:
+To enable community engagement in the future development of `SPM` and to increase transparency, development has recently moved to a public [GitHub repository](https://github.com/spm/spm). `SPM 25.01` is the first release of the software following the move to GitHub.
+The key advantages of using GitHub thus far have been:

 - Introducing automated unit and regression tests across platforms.
 - Automating the build process to conveniently generate and release source code and compiled versions.